jamesmh/coravel/Docs/Scheduler.md

 ## Scheduling Async Tasks

-Coravel will also handle scheduling async methods by using the `ScheduleAsync()` method.
-Note that this doesn't need to be awaited - the method or Func you provide _itself_ must be async (as it will be invoked by the scheduler at a later time).
+Coravel will also handle scheduling `async` methods by using the `ScheduleAsync()` method.
+Note that this doesn't need to be awaited - the method or Func you provide _itself_ must be awaitable (as it will be invoked by the scheduler at a later time).

 ```c#
 scheduler.ScheduleAsync(async () =>